RSE-Sheffield/python-calculator/.github/ISSUE_TEMPLATE/add-subtraction-function.md

 ---

-Use this checklist to tick off sub-tasks as you complete them.
+Use this checklist to tick off sub-tasks as you complete them following these [step-by-step instructions](https://srse-git-github-zero2hero.netlify.app/04-collaborative_github_advanced/03-resolve-issues-in-branches/#i-classfas-fa-usersi-resolve-assigned-issue)

 - [ ] Create new `subtract` branch
 - [ ] Add **`subtract`** function